-Conclusions
+12. Conclusions

-- The following material was used as structurally similar read-across analog for the target material acetal (CAS # 105-57-7) for the genotoxicity endpoint: butane, 1,1'-[methylenebis(oxy)]bis- (CAS # 2568-90-3). - O The target substance and the read-across analog are structurally similar and belong to the structural class of aliphatic acetals. - The target substance and the read-across analog have an acetal functional group common among them. - O The key difference between the target substance and the read-across analog is that they have different lengths of alkyl chains on the alcohol portion.
-The target substance has a methyl substitution on the aldehyde portion, which the read-across analog lacks, and the read-across analog has a longer aliphatic chain compared to the target.
-The differences in structure between the target substance and the read-across analog do not raise additional structural alerts, so the structural differences are not relevant from a toxicological endpoint perspective. - \bigcirc Similarity between the target substance and the read-across analog is indicated by a Tanimoto score provided in the above table.
-The Tanimoto score is mainly driven by the acetal group and the aliphatic chain on the alcohol portion.
-The differences in the structure that are responsible for a Tanimoto score < 1 are not relevant from a toxicological endpoint perspective. - \bigcirc The target substance and the read-across analog have similar physical-chemical properties.
-The J{max} value of the target and the read-across analogs appear to be different.
-But with the calculated J{max} both the read-across analog substance as well as the target substance are predicted to have skin absorption at 80%.
-Other differences in the physical-chemical properties of the target substance and the read-across analog are estimated to be toxicologically insignificant for genotoxicity, developmental, or repeated dose toxicity endpoints. - According to the QSAR OECD Toolbox (v3.4), structural alerts for genotoxicity are consistent between the target substance and the read-across analog as seen in the table above. - O The target substance and the read-across analog are expected to be metabolized similarly as shown by the metabolism simulator. - O The structural alerts for toxicological endpoints are consistent between the metabolites of the read-across analog and the target substance. - O The structural differences between the target substance and the read-across analog are deemed to be toxicologically insignificant.
+- The following materials were used as structurally similar read-across analogs for the target material, propanal diethyl acetal (CAS # 4744-08-5): acetal (CAS # 105-57-7) and butane, 1,1'-[methylenebis(oxy)]bis- (CAS # 2568-90-3) for the genotoxicity endpoint - o The target substance and the read-across analogs are structurally similar and belong to the structural class of aliphatic acetals. - o The target substance and the read-across analogs share the acetal functional group with saturated aliphatic alkyl chain substituents.

+- o The key difference between the target substance and the read-across analogs is that the target substance has longer saturated aliphatic chain substituents on the acetal compared to the read-across analogs.
+The differences in structure between the target substance and the read-across analogs do not raise additional structural alerts, so the structural differences are not relevant from a toxicological endpoint perspective. - o Similarity between the target substance and the read-across analogs is indicated by the Tanimoto scores provided in the above table.
+The Tanimoto score is mainly driven by the acetal functional group with the dimethyl groups.
+The differences in the structure that are responsible for a Tanimoto score < 1 are not relevant from a toxicological endpoint perspective. - o The target substance and the read-across analogs have similar physical-chemical properties.
+Differences in some of the physical-chemical properties of the target substance and the read-across analogs are estimated to be toxicologically insignificant for the genotoxicity endpoint. - o Structural alerts for the genotoxicity endpoint are consistent between the target substance and their respective read-across analog as seen in the table above. - o The target substance is predicted to have no metabolites, while the read-across analogs acetal and butane, 1,1'-[methylenebis(oxy)]bis-are expected to be metabolized similarly as shown by the metabolism simulator. - o The structural alerts for genotoxicity are consistent between the metabolites of the read-across analogs acetal and butane, 1,1'-[methylenebis (oxy)]bis-.